-These general conventions have been built based on the experience in E2E development for a number of different Earth Observation missions as well as from the experience gathered in the development and evolution of the current standard ESA E2E orchestrating framework OpenSF.
+These general conventions have been built based on the experience in E2E development for a number of different Earth Observation missions as well as from the experience gathered in the development and evolution of the current standard ESA E2E orchestrating framework OpenSF [OPENSF].

-This document is describes therefore a common, generic interface for software modules, which also allows their integration into the ESA E2E Performance Simulator orchestrating infrastructure.
-These software modules can consist (but not only) of scene generators, instrument or platform simulators and processors or analysis tools.
-This interface has been designed to be lightweight and can be easily added to existing modules and it is compatible with many of the existing E2E Performance Simulator developed during Phase O/A in Earth Observation as well with the orchestrating infrastructure [OPENSF] currently used within ESA.
+This document describes a common generic interface for software modules, which allows their integration into the ESA E2E Performance Simulator orchestrating infrastructure.
+These software modules may consist of but are not limited to scene generators, instrument or platform simulators and processors or analysis tools.
+This interface has been designed to be lightweight and can be easily added to existing modules and it is compatible with many of the existing E2E Performance Simulator developed during Phase O/A in Earth Observation as well with the orchestrating framework currently used within ESA [OPENSF].

-This document describes as well the best practices to be followed by coding a module participating into an E2E Performance Simulator as well as the way modules are used and operated within an orchestrating infrastructure (e.g. OpenSF).
+This document also describes best practices to be followed during the design and implementation of software modules participating in an E2E Performance Simulator, and the way modules are used and operated within an orchestrating framework (e.g. OpenSF).

-While each developer can implement the ICD by itself, to facilitate the development ESA makes available a set of reference libraries that already implement the interface according to this document [OSFI].
+While each developer can independently implement the module interface described in this document, to facilitate the development ESA provides a set of reference libraries [OSFI] that implement the interface according to this document.